 Music for Everyone

-There are regular performance opportunities for pupils of all standards, whether beginner or advanced, and pupils regularly perform in ten-minute recitals during quarter (the morning break), as well as more substantial Evening Recitals.
+There are regular performance opportunities for pupils of all standards, whether beginner or advanced, and pupils regularly perform in Lunchtime Concerts, as well as more substantial Evening Recitals.
 Strong emphasis is placed on ensemble playing where teamwork and social interaction are so well nurtured and there is a host of choirs and instrumental ensembles.
 Whatever the musical interest of pupils, Charterhouse offers a stimulating environment to help them reach their potential.

 As well as regular concerts and performances, there are competitions held throughout the academic year covering all the instrumental disciplines; pupils of all ages prepare repertoire to perform in front of celebrated musicians who visit Charterhouse to adjudicate the competitions.
 The School’s music programme is designed to encourage musical curiosity and to provide stimulating opportunities